kinanmouk/UN-Parallel-Corpora-Analysis/final_report.md

 I then moved on to [word tokenization](https://nbviewer.org/github/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/blob/main/DataProcessing.ipynb#Word-Tokenizing-Mandarin-Document) where it can be observed that SpaCy's Mandarin module properly trained the Mandarin document to tokenize '1994年5月17日安全理事会第3377次会' as ["1994年", "5月", "17日", "安全", "理事会"] in only 2 seconds.

 SpaCy worked properly in processing each UN langauge with the exception of Arabic.
 There is no module available today for Arabic procesing on their website.
-After researching other Arabic NLP resources for use I discovered [CAMel Tool Kit](https://aclanthology.org/2020.lrec-1.868/)
+After researching other Arabic NLP resources for use I discovered [CAMeL Tool Kit](https://aclanthology.org/2020.lrec-1.868/) which is a suite of Arabic NLP tools developed at NYU Abu Dhabi.

+Despite finding CAMeL, it was unable to be used accurately in my parallel corpora analysis due to slight differences in its tools.
+Its POS tagger did not use the same labels as that of `SpaCy's`, it  does not have a way to sentence tokenize, and also has a lower processing power than `SpaCy`. using this tool would have undermined the parallel aspect of my data collection and analysis.
+I hope to use it in the future as it is a tool that interests me greatly as an Arabic speaker.

 ### Linguistic Analysis